Prerequisites for Applied Chemistry

 26411 Organic Chemistry 2 5 point Autumn E4B (Fri 8-12)

-The following Bachelor in Engineering (B.Eng) programmes from DTU give students access to admission to the MSc Eng programme in Applied Chemistry.
+The following Bachelor in Engineering (B.Eng) programmes from DTU give students admission to the MSc Eng programme in Applied Chemistry:

-Applicants for admission to the MSc Eng programme in Applied Chemistry should hold a bachelor's degree in chemical engineering, chemistry, chemical technology, or related fields.
-Admission is based on a concrete assessment by the head of study.
-A broad chemistry background is expected and levels corresponding to the courses at DTU listed above.
+Applicants for admission to the MSc Eng programme in Applied Chemistry should hold a bachelor's degree in chemical engineering, chemistry, chemical technology, or related fields, with a chemistry background corresponding to the DTU courses listed above.
+Admission is based on a concrete assessment by the Head of Study.

 The subjects that the applicant is expected to have insights in can be seen in the learning objectives of the courses listed above or in the premapping of competencies.
 This will also have to be filled in as part of the application.